OctoBanon-Main/FileSorter/README.md

 Just drop the main.py and config.json in the folder that need to be sorted and run the script

 P.S.
 Probably I`ll make something like package or executable idk, if i don't be lazy.
+# How can I help?
+Feel free to fork this repo and make a pull request or create an issue, if you encountered an problem!